 Psychotherapy, on the other hand, will help you to understand how the experiences in your life have shaped you into who you are, and then look at what aspects of your character you may wish to improve.
 In other words, counselling will tend to focus outwards and psychotherapy will tend to focus inwards (problem outside of me vs problem inside of me).

 At Auckland City Therapy we will usually apply a blend of both approaches according to your specific needs.

 For a more detailed explanation see: Counselling vs psychotherapy.
 Which should you choose?

 Yes.
-Couple therapy is not just about staying together; it can also be about separating well.
-When there are children involved their well-being is paramount and couple therapy can help you both work through the separation process whilst keeping the impact on your children at a minimum.
+Couples therapy is not just about staying together; it can also be about separating well.
+When there are children involved their well-being is paramount and couples therapy can help you both work through the separation process whilst keeping the impact on your children at a minimum.

 We do not work with children but if you contact us we may be able to offer a referral to a therapist in your area who does.

 I am nervous about making an appointment – can you tell me what to expect?

 Most people are a little nervous about making an appointment.
 Please feel free to call either of us and have a chat on the phone beforehand and we can answer any questions or concerns you might have.
 You may also find this page helpful – Your first counselling or psychotherapy session

 If you still have a question then please use the form below and we will get back to you shortly with an answer.
 Please feel free to mention any specifics such as if you’d prefer Jon or Amanda to contact you, preferred contact times, phone or email, etc. We aim to respond within 4 business hours (unless you request otherwise).